 The provisions for long-service awards were computed under actuarial principles applying the projected unit credit method.
-The computation was based on a computation interest rate of 1.88% and on a salary trend of 2.5%.
+The computation was based on a computation interest rate of 1.51% and on a salary trend of 1.9% (prior year: 2.5%).
 Furthermore, the Company used the 2018 G mortality tables of Prof. Dr. Klaus Heubeck for the valuation.

 As regards the provisions for early-retirement part-time obligations, the necessary settlement amount corresponds to the expected value of the services recorded on an accruals basis on the basis of the information available on the balance sheet date.
-The resulting uncertain liability was determined in the form of the relevant present value and is therefore principally discounted at an interest rate corresponding to its remaining term, i.e. 0.58% in the financial year.
-In addition, Prof. Dr. Klaus Heubeck's 2018 G Standard Tables were again applied assuming income dynamics of 2.5%.
+The resulting uncertain liability was determined in form of a present value and must thus generally be discounted at an interest rate that corresponds to its residual term, i.e. 0.43% in the financial year.
+In addition, Prof. Dr. Klaus Heubeck's 2018 G Standard Tables were also applied assuming a general salary trend of 1.9%.
+Moreover, an individual agreement was concluded with one employee under which a salary trend of 2% was assumed.

-9. Liabilities
+8. Liabilities